DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03g-pod-resource-request-and-limit.markdown

 2. The Container is running in a namespace that has a default CPU limit, and the Container is automatically assigned the default limit.
 Cluster administrators can use a LimitRange to specify a default value for the CPU limit.

 If you specify a CPU limit for a Container but do not specify a CPU request, Kubernetes automatically assigns a CPU request that matches the limit.
 Similarly, if a Container specifies its own memory limit, but does not specify a memory request, Kubernetes automatically assigns a memory request that matches the limit.

+## Motivation for requests and limits

+By configuring the CPU & Memory requests and limits of the Containers that run in your cluster, you can make efficient use of the resources available on your cluster Nodes.
+By keeping a Pod CPU & Memory request low, you give the Pod a good chance of being scheduled.
+By having a CPU & Memory limit that is greater than the CPU & Memory request, you accomplish two things:

+1. The Pod can have bursts of activity where it makes use of CPU and memory resources that happen to be available.
+2. The amount of CPU & memory resources a Pod can use during a burst is limited to some reasonable amount.